 The most amazing thing about Meiji-era Japan is that it showed an amazing ability to maintain its identity while adapting to the changing world.
 The Japanese leaders realised that it was impossible, as an island nation in the Pacific, amidst expanding international trade, to keep out the rest of the world.
 Once they went through the hard part of acknowledging the reality of their situation, they performed an honest self-assessment.
 They knew the leading world powers saw them as an outdated country with no military influence and this perception needed to change.
 So, Japan began making selective changes that would eventually succeed in transforming it into a respected world power.
 They sent their people abroad to learn from the British, Americans, Germans, and others.
-They took the lessons learn in education, government, and military, but they did not try to do things in the same way as the other countries.
-But Japan’s changes were selective, and the nation also remained steadfast in many of its cultural traditions.
+They took the lessons learnt in education, government, and military, but they did not try to do things in the same way as the other countries.
+Japan’s changes were selective, and the nation also remained steadfast in many of its cultural traditions.
 Yes, it was incorporating Western knowledge of military and government but, the Japanese adapted all these things to their own unique society, circumstances, and beloved traditions.
 Japan is now seen as one of the most technologically advanced nations in the world, but very few would claim that Japan is just like every other developed western nation.
 It has claimed its place in the world, while still remaining very much Japanese.

 Thanks for reading!
 If you enjoyed this post, be sure to check out my international bestselling books available globally on all Amazon sites and Kindle via the following:

 - The Employee Handbook: A Practical Guide for Managing Your Career